CI 401 – War Gaming

 - Make the most accurate predictions of third parties’ moves

 - Identify all the steps needed to organize and play effective games

 - Learn precisely the role of intelligence in a war game

-Participants can purchase Dr. Gilad’s new book, Business War Games (Career Press, 2008), the only such book in the market!
+Participants can purchase Dr. Gilad’s book, Business War Games (Career Press, 2008)

 Here we list the key questions that this seminar addresses.
 If you can answer “yes” to three or more of the 10 questions posed for this course, it will meet your needs.